 Students, staff and faculty may turn to a Title IX administrator (available to receive reports of sexual assault, sexual harassment and discrimination, including stalking) listed in the Policy on Sexual Harassment and Sexual Assault for help in dealing with incidents of stalking or harassment.
 The Title IX administrator can be found at STCC Human Resources in Building 16.
 This conduct can be reported to the Title IX Coordinator in the Human Resources Office 413-755-4454.

-Student Rights and Responsibilities related to Stalking and Harassment can be viewed at Dean of Students Affairs website.
+Student Rights and Responsibilities related to Stalking and Harassment can be viewed at the Students Affairs website.

 WHAT IS STALKING?

 Stalking is defined as threats, along with repeated harassing behavior, such as:

 - Appearing at a person's home, class or work

 - Vandalizing a person's property

 It can include the use of regular mail, e-mail, instant messaging, text messages, posting on social websites and/or faxes.

 Anyone can be stalked, including college students from any economic, ethnic, or religious group.
 A few victims are picked at random by their stalker, but most stalking victims know their stalker, usually having had some type of present or past relationship.
 The perpetrator can be an intimate partner or former partner, classmate, roommate, or other acquaintance.
 A victim can be stalked for several days or for many years.
 The stalker's actions can also affect family, friends, and coworkers.
 Stalking and criminal harassment can be difficult to distinguish.